wernerschuler/Deploying-Active-Directory/README.md

  - Features: Next
  - AD DS: Next
  - Confirmation: Install
- - Screenshot below is the final installation screen
+ - The screenshot below is the final installation screen

 <img src="https://i.imgur.com/FfvG8mJ.png" height="50%" width="60%" alt="Installing Active directory domain services"/>

 **9. Promote as a Domain controller:**
- - Top right corner of the screen there is a yellow exclamation symbol.
+ - In the top right corner of the screen there is a yellow exclamation symbol.
 Click this symbol --> Promote this server to a domain controller

  <img src="https://i.imgur.com/twBhGZa.png" height="70%" width="70%" alt="Server manager"/>